asxadf/Closed_Loop_NCUC_Dataset/README.md

 To show our modification on IEEE RTS 24-bus system, we plot a map.
 Just check it out!
 [Map.pdf](https://github.com/asxadf/Closed_Loop_NCUC_Dataset-Load_RES_Feature_System/files/7314204/Map.pdf)

+Recently, we presented the work.
+Just check it out!

 We believe it is meaningful and helpful to enable the code open-access.
 So we upload the codes for the 24-bus case here.
 It requires MATLAB as the platform and GUROBI/CPLEX/MOSEK as the solver.

 If you are interested in our data, case studies, and codes, please feel free to contact me at xchen130@stevens.edu.
 It's my pleasure to share them with you. 🤨